Data Science Tutorials

 Introduction to Python

-This workshop introduces the basic elements of Python that are commonly used for data cleaning, analysis, visualization, and other applications.
-Participants will also learn how to set up a "development environment" for Python on their personal computer.
-Computers with Python pre-loaded are available in the SSRC on a first-come, first-served basis.
-This workshop is intended for social scientists who are new to programming.
+Python is a widely used, general purpose programming language.
+It features a large user community and a number of useful libraries and frameworks for a wide range of tasks.
+This tutorial introduces the elements of Python that are commonly used for data cleaning, analysis, visualization, and other applications.
+Instructions are also provided for setting up a development environment on a personal computer.
+This tutorial is intended for researchers who are new to programming.
 No experience is required.

 Introduction to Web Scraping With Python

 Web scraping is a method of extracting and restructuring information from web pages.
-This workshop will introduce basic techniques for web scraping using the popular Python libraries BeautifulSoup and Requests.
-Participants will practice accessing websites, parsing information, and storing data in a CSV file.
-This workshop is intended for social scientists who are new to web scraping, but have some familiarity with Python or have attended the Introduction to Python workshop.
+This tutorial introduces techniques for web scraping using the popular Python libraries BeautifulSoup and Requests.
+Exercises include accessing websites, parsing information, and storing data in a CSV file.
+This tutorial is intended for researchers who are new to web scraping, but are familiar with Python or have completed the Introduction to Python tutorial.

 Introduction to Using APIs With Python

 An application programming interface (API) is a tool that allows computers to communicate and share information.
-For social scientists, APIs can be useful for accessing data or services from firms, organizations, or government agencies.
-This workshop will introduce the use of APIs to obtain data from sources such as Survey Monkey, Twitter, or Data.gov.
-This workshop is intended for social scientists who are new to working with APIs, but have some familiarity with Python or have attended the Introduction to Python workshop.
+For researchers, APIs can be useful for accessing data or services from firms, organizations, or government agencies.
+This tutorial introduces techniques for working with APIs to retrieve data from sources such as Google Maps, using the popular Python library Requests.
+This tutorial is intended for researchers who are new to working with APIs, but are familiar with Python or have completed the Introduction to Python tutorial.